bayankaran/city-explorer/README.md

 About SWAGGER
 https://github.com/springfox/springfox/issues/2932
-Swagger WILL NOT work just by adding dependencies, its a known issue With more time some workaround can be found.
-So commenting out @Configuration and @EnableSwagger2 annotations.
+Swagger WILL NOT work just by adding dependencies, its a known issue.
+With more time some workaround can be found.
+So commenting out @Configuration and @EnableSwagger2 annotations.Also commented out the swagger related dependencies in pom.xml

-Also commented out the swagger related dependencies in pom.xml In other words, the harness and classes are there, but it will not create the Swagger magic.
+In other words, the harness and classes are there, but it will not create the Swagger magic.

 About Unit Tests.
 We can use some library like Mockito to write unit tests for controller/services.
 But for this app, it will be an overkill.
 If there is an architectural decision to follow TDD, as a developer I can gladly follow instructions.

 So respectfully declining the invitation to 'test the living daylight'...

 ****IMPORTANT